lovkeshmahato/famezop-technologies/README.md

 `http://localhost:3000`, `https://*.vercel.app`, and `https://www.famezop.com`.

-Content is already seeded and published: all 17 services, 16 industries, 34 FAQs, 6 testimonials, 6 job listings, and 6 team members. **Blog posts and case studies are intentionally left on fallback content** — those types have image fields, and seeding them without real cover images (no image-upload tool was available while wiring this up) would have looked worse than the generated placeholder illustrations already in `lib/content/*.ts`.
-Add real blog posts / case studies (with real images) via `/studio` whenever you're ready — they'll take over from fallback automatically once published.
+Content is already seeded and published: all 17 services, 16 industries, 34 FAQs, 6 testimonials, 6 job listings, and 6 team members. **Case studies are intentionally left on fallback content** — those types have image fields, and seeding them without real cover images (no image-upload tool was available while wiring this up) would have looked worse than the generated placeholder illustrations already in `lib/content/*.ts`.
+Add real case studies (with real images) via `/studio` whenever you're ready — they'll take over from fallback automatically once published.

 Note: this sandbox's network policy blocks outbound requests to